Chartering the Oak

 We awoke and gazed out of our hotel window at a fresh coat of snow!
 Okay, that is pretty beautiful too!
 Double perfect!

 Except for one thing: the fine folks who run the Pequot Museum apparently haven’t upgraded from native foot travel in moccasins, since it was closed.
 Closed!
-All my planning ¬ from a series of trumped up 200th museum celebratory “fancy” pictures at the casino, the stupidly overpriced meal at Paragon, the goofy champagne toasts we did for what would be this page about my 200th visit… all for naught.
+All my planning – from a series of trumped up 200th museum celebratory “fancy” pictures at the casino (above), the stupidly overpriced meal at Paragon, the goofy champagne toasts we did for what would be this page about my 200th visit… all for naught.

 On the way home, on perfectly plowed roads, I came up with a contingency plan.
 We’d be passing by the Connecticut Historical Society in Hartford, and we had some time before my parents expected us and it is certainly a “worthy of the 200th” museum visit… So that’s what we did.

-I should note that since this visit with all the pictures, we’ve been back several times ¬ especially for their free kids events on Saturdays.
-I guess it also would be fair to note that I have come to know a few people at CHS from an archivist who no longer works there (Hi Jen!) to the Communications Director who hadn’t yet started at CHS when we first visited (What’s up Ed!) to the Executive Director who retired in 2012 (West Hartford pride, Kate!) to the Assistant Development Director who was at the New England Air Museum in 2011 (high-five, Susan!)
+I should note that since this first visit with most of the pictures on this page, we’ve been back several times – especially for their free kids events on Saturdays.
+I guess it also would be fair to note that I have come to know a few people at CHS from an archivist who no longer works there (Hi Jen!) to the Executive Director who retired in 2012 (West Hartford pride, Kate!) to the Assistant Development Director who was at the New England Air Museum in 2011 (high-five, Susan!)

 But while “knowing people” at CHS is probably a given for someone like me, you, too, can always get in for free on the Saturdays when they open the joint up to everyone for free.
 I think it’s the first Saturday of every month.

 Though really, you should support the CHS with your wallet.
 They – and Hartford – certainly deserve it.